polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 which are the LHS, the RHS, and the output corresponding to a matrix-matrix multiplication.
 This op has zero results: since these are memrefs, the underlying memory can be updated, but the memref itself is an SSA value and thus can be defined only once.
-In this case, %C will be both read and written by this heavy op.  *some_attr* is an attribute of the op, which like in LLVM is meant to be a constant of one of the numerous types available including some polyhedral types like [affine maps](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Affine.md) and [integer sets](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Affine.md#integer-sets).
+In this case, %C will be both read and written by this heavy op.  *some_attr* is an attribute of the op, which like with LLVM metadata is meant to be a constant of one of the numerous types available including some polyhedral types like [affine maps](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Affine.md) and [integer sets](https://github.com/tensorflow/mlir/blob/master/g3doc/Dialects/Affine.md#integer-sets).